Church Missionary Society in the Middle East and North Africa: The Ottoman Empire (Turkey)

-In 1815, The Reverend William Jowett was appointed to commence the Mediterranean Mission, however the CMS was not able to establish missions in Ottoman Turkey in 1819-21 as the result of resistance to the Christian faith by the Turkish authorities.
+In 1815, William Jowett was appointed to commence the Mediterranean Mission, however the CMS was not able to establish missions in Ottoman Turkey in 1819-21 as the result of resistance to the Christian faith by the Turkish authorities.

 Following the Crimean War (1853-1856) the Sultan of Turkey was forced to issue a decree to secure religious liberty throughout the Ottoman Empire.
 The CMS sent two missionaries in 1862 to open a mission station in Constantinople.
 However, the continued opposition by the Turkish authorities to evangelism resulted in the failure of the mission, which closed in 1877.